-CNCProtos offers high quality services for Rapid Prototyping and short-run manufacturing of production components.
-CNCProtos is part of an Australian based company - Arptech Pty Ltd - which has been serving the prototyping industry for over 15 years.
+CNCProtos offers high-quality services for Rapid Prototyping and short-run manufacturing of production components.
+CNCProtos is part of an Australian based company - Arptech Pty Ltd - which has been serving the prototyping industry for 20 years.
 We specialise in CNC machining of plastic and metal components, catering to both individuals and large multinational companies.

 CNC stands for Computer Numerical Control, referring to a computer "controller" which drives a machine tool.
 CNC Machining is one of our most widely used services, suitable for smooth, functional and accurate parts directly machined out of industry-grade plastics and metals.
 Some of the popular materials used by our clients are ABS, PC, Nylon, Acetal, Acrylic, Aluminium, Zinc and Stainless Steel.

-As CNC machining is a subtractive manufacturing process contrary to 3d printing which is additive manufacturing process.
-It gives leading advantage in some cases specially if products are large and bulky means you save substantial amount of material cost in cnc machining.
-Main selling point of cnc machined parts is, high-accuracy parts without compromising with material properties.
-Generally cnc machined parts have superior surface finish and strength as layering steps are not involved in machining process.
+CNC machining is a subtractive manufacturing process contrary to 3d printing which is an additive manufacturing process.
+It gives a leading advantage in some cases especially if products are large and bulky means you save a substantial amount of material cost in CNC machining.
+The main selling point of CNC machined parts is high-accuracy parts without compromising with material properties.
+Generally, CNC machined parts have a superior surface finish and strength as layering steps are not involved in the machining process.

-There is a wide range of material choices for cnc machining including various grades of Plastics, Metals, Foams, Composites.
-Some of common materials we use: ABS, Polycarbonate, Acrylic (PMMA), Acetal (POM), Nylon, PEEK, Glass Filled Nylon, Teflon, HDPE, PP, Chemical Wood, Aluminium, Stainless Steel, Zinc, Brass, Mild Steel.
+There is a wide range of material choices for CNC machining including various grades of Plastics, Metals, Foams, Composites.
+Some of the common materials we use are ABS, Polycarbonate, Acrylic (PMMA), Acetal (POM), Nylon, PEEK, Glass Filled Nylon, Teflon, HDPE, PP, Chemical Wood, Aluminium, Stainless Steel, Zinc, Brass, Mild Steel.